Bicyclette/Maze-Engine/README.md

 # MAZE-engine
 A simple 3D game engine, written in C++17.

+The name is because I felt like I was searching my way through a maze when a bug occurred and needed to be fixed.

 **features**
 * scene explorer camera and third person camera
 * blinn phong and PBR materials